simonjela/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Danceable music like an intimate late-night confession of a close friend.
     subtitle: >-
-      Berlin-based alternative pop artist fusing the soul of timeless rock with modern pop finesse.
+      Berlin-based alternative pop artist Simon Jela fusing the soul of timeless rock with modern pop finesse.
 His voice stands out with its warmth and rich precise tone.
 It’s both soothing and powerful, leaving listeners captivated from the first moment.
     styles:
       self:
         height: auto